yhnavein/swaggie/README.md

 Instead of writing any code by hand for fetching particular resources, we will let Swaggie do it for us.

-> Please note that it's **recommended** to pipe Swaggie command to some prettifier like `prettier` or `dprint` to make the generated code look not only nice, but also persistent.
+> Please note that it's **recommended** to pipe Swaggie command to some prettifier like `prettier`, `biome` or `dprint` to make the generated code look not only nice, but also persistent.
 > Because Swaggie relies on a templating engine, whitespaces are generally a mess, so they may change between versions.

 ### Suggested prettiers